popoloni/covid19/README.md

 Re-opening Italy after First of May
 -------

-If Italy were fully reopened after Firstof May 2020, the number of infected people should be lower but not enough to avoid the COVID-19 spread to restart, having a relative small peak at 6 June 2020 and infecting about 2% of Italians.
+If Italy were fully reopened after First of May 2020, the number of infected people should be lower but not enough to avoid the COVID-19 spread to restart, having a relatively small peak at 6 June 2020 and infecting about 2% of Italians.

 ![Italy_lockdown after_1may_reopen Infected](data/Italystep_after_1_may_reopen_forecast.png)